 Phoenix AZ 85032

 I do live beehive and swarm removal.
 I would like to put your bees to work for me.
-So if you need a beekeeper call me…
+So if you need a swarm removal call me…

-Live Bee Swarm Removal!!!
+Live Bee Swarm removals!!!
 Serving Phoenix, Scottsdale, Glendale and Cave Creeke

 Tucson Arizona 85704